Table of Contents

 Travel Guide Helsinki

-Design Museum – Helsinki is known for its modern design and a great way to get an introduction the stylish contributions that Finland has made to the world in the form of furniture, kitchen ware, interior decor, and more.
-Located in the trendy Design district.
+Design Museum – Helsinki is known for its modern design and a great way to get an introduction to the stylish contributions that Finland has made to the world in the form of furniture, kitchenware, interior decor, and more.
+Located in the trendy Design District.
 Admission: 10 €.
-Free with Helsinki card.
+Free with the Helsinki Card.

 *Note that most museums are closed on Mondays and many offer a free period to visit at least once per month, sometimes once per week.

 Helsinki card – I might recommend getting the Helsinki card.
 This gets you into most museums for free and aboard public transport as well.
 Costs: 24 hours 44 € , 48 hours 54 € , 72 hours 64 €.

 Suomenlinna Island Fortress – The high-priority historic attraction of Helsinki is its offshore island fortress, Suomenlinna.
 Construction started with the Swedes in 1747 and was taken over by the Russians in 1808.
 The fort showcases the foreign powers that have battled over the territory we now call Finland, which got its independent only in 1918.
 The fortress, spread over a few islands, and its museum, could be seen in 2-3 hours, but a leisurely, more in-depth view could take a half-day.
 Public ferry boats make the 15 minute trip about every 20-60 minutes.
 Be sure to stop by the Suomenlinna Museum (6.50 €, free with Helsinki card) and watch the video which explains much of the history.
 You can even join a tour of the islands (10 € , free with Helsinki card), starting at the museum.